ceciliaconsta3/My-100-Days-of-Code/log.md

 ### Day 55: November 10, 2017

-**Today's Progress**:  Finished Codecademy SASS and RWD tutorials
+**Today's Progress**:  Finished Codecademy SASS/SCSS and RWD tutorials

-**Thoughts**: <strong>SASS</strong>: Learned a little more about SASS and creating substainable SCSS, like how Placeholders are classes made in SASS for the sole purpose of being extended.
+**Thoughts**: <strong>SASS and SCSS/Sassy CSS</strong>: Learned a little more about SASS and creating substainable SCSS, like how Placeholders are classes made in SASS for the sole purpose of being extended.
 Use the modulo <code>%</code> to create and extend the class. <strong>Practical use:</strong> If you want to add a class to an item without modifying every element in your HTML document create the class in SASS and extend it to all other selectors it applies to.
 Here's an example:
 <pre>
 %text-center {
 	text-align: center;